-Here’s what to expect when you visit Zion National Park in May: weather, what to pack, where to stay and all the things to see, do and photograph in May at Zion.
+Here’s what to expect when you visit Zion National Park in May: weather, what to pack, where to stay, and all the things to see, do and photograph!

 Does the Shuttle Run in May?

-Yes, in May the shuttle runs every day and that’s the only way to access Zion Canyon.
-Check the shuttle schedule for exact dates for the month of May.
+Yes, in May the shuttle runs every day and that’s the only way to access Zion Canyon. **Be sure to check the Zion shuttle schedule for exact dates for the month of May.

 Weather at Zion in May

-May weather at Zion National Park is practically perfect with highs near 86 and lows near 54 degrees Fahrenheit.
+May Zion National Park weather is practically perfect with highs near 86 and lows near 54 degrees Fahrenheit.
 You may want a fleece jacket for the cooler mornings and evenings to layer for all-day activities.

-The Zion-Mt.
-Carmel Highway: This scenic road includes driving through the 1.1 mile long tunnel is a must-drive!
+Zion-Mt.
+Carmel Highway: This scenic road includes driving through the 1.1 mile long tunnel!
 The scenery along Highway 9 from Zion Canyon to the east entrance is breathtaking!
 Use the pullouts to stop and take photos, take a hike, and look for big horn sheep!

-We recommend the lesser-known Kolob Terrace road west of Springdale near the town of Virgin.
+Kolob Terrace: We recommend this lesser-known Zion scenic drive found west of Springdale near the town of Virgin.
 You’ll see a different side of Zion there, AND you can escape the crowds!

 Kolob Canyons: This scenic drive is 40 miles north of Zion Canyon.
 It’s a bit out of the way, but provides a whole different view of Zion.

 Many of the Zion National Park hikes are open in May, with exception of The Narrows and The Subway.
 These trails may be closed to hiking between mid-March and late May, depending on spring runoff and water levels.